min2ha/ukwa-site/content/target/44726/index.en.md

   "subject": "Brexit"
 }

-# Allen and Overy: Implications of EEA membership outside the EU - different name, same game?

 There has been much discussion about the UK adopting, post-Brexit, the so-called ‘Norwegian model’, which is generally understood to be shorthand for a scenario whereby the UK leaves the European Union (EU) but remains part of the European Economic Area (EEA).